Seven women graduated from Yale with Ph.D. degrees.

 When severe circumstances arise, it may be difficult to complete an application to graduate school on time.
 We offer some flexibility to prospective Ph.D./Master's students affected by extreme conditions such as:

-At this time, we are aware of the government shutdown of internet services in Iran and understand that this may impede potential applicants (updated November 21, 2019).
+At this time, we are aware of the government shutdown of internet services in Iran (updated November 21, 2019) and widespread earthquakes in Puerto Rico (updated January 13, 2020).
+We understand that these situations are very disruptive for some of our applicants.

 If you are facing a situation of this nature, we understand this is a stressful time for you.
 We hope you are able to address your immediate needs and those of your family, friends and colleagues.